2025-2026 Academic Catalog

 4. Updated Resume

-5. At least three current Letters of Recommendation from persons who are qualified to evaluate your academic and research experience.
-Letters must be submitted via the online application portal.
-Recommenders must also complete the online recommendation form.
+5. At least three Letters of Recommendation from persons who are qualified to evaluate your academic and research experiences (letters preferred)

 Non-degree Status